rasensio1/the_pivot/README.md

 The Pivot is the first project in Module 3 at the [Turing School](http://turing.io).
 Groups need to take an e-commerce store and pivot the codebase to satisfy additional requirements.
 The legacy codebase used for this project was an online food-delivery service.

+###Interesting features

+- Cloud storage for images
+- Ability for user to download multiple images in a zip file
+- Store Admin can upload custom watermark

 [Project Outline](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/the_pivot.md) | [Heroku](https://photosready.herokuapp.com)